etetoolkit/ete/_sources/tutorial/tutorial_trees.rst.txt

 Trees
 -----

-A **tree** is a widely-used data structures that emulates a tree shape with a set of linked **nodes**.
+A **tree** is a widely-used data structure that emulates a tree shape with a set of linked **nodes**.
 Each node in a tree has zero or more child nodes, and one parent node (except the **root node**, which has no parent).